Originally Posted June 29, 2019

-What about all the credible allegations of abuse - mental, physical and sexual - leveled against your singer, by several women in his life?
+What about all the credible allegations of abuse, mental, physical and sexual, that have been leveled against your singer, by several women in his life?

 Are you familiar with the #littlemichellelives thing going around?
 We all knew Michelle was fifteen.
 Hell, she barely looked her age.
 Forcible or statutory, you still got a rape.
-We can all agree that there are different, conflicting, versions of what transpired in December 1985.
+We can all agree that there are different, conflicting versions of what transpired in December 1985.
 But every version has a fifteen-year-old girl getting tossed naked from your band’s rehearsal studio into a filthy alley, where she was left shaking, sobbing and wailing from the utter brutality inflicted by your singer, Axl Rose.
 Does a “good dude” treat another human being like this?
-Do the other “good dudes” help hide the perpetrator of crimes against a child, then aid in a coverup so that everyone’s dreams of becoming rock stars won’t get smashed like windshields in a riot?
-How would your life have changed if your world class singer was thrown in to the pokey, before GNR signed a recording contract?
+Do the other “good dudes” help hide the perpetrator of crimes against a child, then aid in a coverup so that everyone’s dreams of becoming rock stars won’t get smashed?
+How would your life have changed if you singer got thrown in the pokey before GNR signed a recording contract?

 Do you wish the victim would just shut up and go away, so as to not interrupt your virtue signaling?
 Does it annoy you that she was scarred for life?
 Do you feel pestered by her seeking some sort of acknowledgment, apology, or even gratitude for “taking one for the team” so that you guys could live your dreams?
 I know, what a little bitch.
 Right?

-Personally, I am sick and tired of being preached to about acceptable morals and virtue from the narcissistic, privileged and dimwitted members of the entertainment industry who have celebrated, amplified and cheered our country’s moral, ethical and spiritual decay.
+Personally, I am sick and tired of being preached to about acceptable morals and virtue from the narcissistic, privileged and dimwitted members of the entertainment industry who have celebrated, amplified and cheered our country’s moral and spiritual decay.

 I miss being able to freely and openly joke around about anything my twisted brain finds amusing.
 Sadly, our culture has been hijacked by arbiters of outrage.
-The perpetually offended paragons of virtue incessantly shaming whoever does not conform to "politically correct" do’s and don’ts is not a healthy construct.
+The perpetually offended shaming whoever does not conform to the politically correct acceptable do’s and don’ts is not a healthy construct.
 If laughter is the best medicine, then why are we cutting off the supply?

 Donald Trump cracks me up almost every day.
-He is without a doubt the most punk rock, anti-establishment president in our great nation’s history?
-We “The Deplorables” knowingly and eagerly elected an outsider and disrupter to deliver a magnitude 8.0 shakeup to the corrupt, inefficient and power mad “Swamp.”
+He without a doubt is the most punk rock anti-establishment president in our great nation’s history?
+We “The Deplorables” knowingly and eagerly elected a disrupter and outsider to deliver a magnitude 8.0 shakeup to the corrupt, inefficient and power mad “Swamp.”
 Where we go one, we go all.
 MAGA!